solana-labs/solana/book/src/slashing.md

 #### Consensus

-The network removes slashed stakes from the consensus calculations.
-A voting strategy of waiting for 2/3rds stake at a lockout threshold does not consider stakes that are slashed at the current block height.
+Validators should remove slashed stakes from consensus calculations because a voting strategy of waiting for 2/3rds stake at a lockout threshold that considers slashed stakes will converge faster.

 #### Gossip, Data plane, Rent